RealToughCandy/7-day-free-trial/README.md

-# A collection of coding / IT platforms that offer free 7-day trials.
+# A collection of software development education platforms that offer free 7-day trials.

 Learn-to-code platforms can be pricey.
 Try before you buy!